Prehistory: Means of research

-The period when a culture is written about by others, but has not developed its own writing system, is often known as the protohistory of the culture.
-By definition, there are no written records from human prehistory, which can only be known from material archaeological and anthropological evidence: prehistoric materials and human remains.
-These were at first understood by the collection of folklore and by analogy with pre-literate societies observed in modern times.
 The key step to understanding prehistoric evidence is dating, and reliable dating techniques have developed steadily since the nineteenth century.
 The most common of these dating techniques is radiocarbon dating.
 Further evidence has come from the reconstruction of ancient spoken languages.
 More recent techniques include forensic chemical analysis to reveal the use and provenance of materials, and genetic analysis of bones to determine kinship and physical characteristics of prehistoric peoples.